 Description: Specifies whether Van Jacobson IP header compression should be negotiated on incoming calls using encapsulation protocols that support this feature.
 VJ Comp applies only to packets in TCP applications, such as Telnet.
 Turning on header compression is most effective in reducing overhead when the data portion of the packet is small.

-- Yes enables VJ compression for TCP packets. - No disables VJ compression.
+- Yes enables VJ compression for TCP packets.

+This is the default.

+- No disables VJ compression.

 Location: Ethernet > Answer > PPP Options, Ethernet > Connections > Encaps Options